udithavithanage/auto-license/README.md

 npm install -g auto-license
 ```

-Alternatively, you can install it locally in your project:
+Alternatively, install it locally in your project:

 ```bash
 npm install auto-license